nttcslab/byol-a/README.md

 ![key_visual](byol-a-key-visual.png)

-# BYOL for Audio: Self-Supervised Learning for General-Purpose Audio Representation
+# BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations

 This is a demo implementation of BYOL for Audio (BYOL-A), a self-supervised learning method for general-purpose audio representation, includes: